How to maximize savings on groceries

 For those who don’t like to cook, Doordash can be a literal lifesaver, delivering hot and already-prepared meals from all of our favorite restaurants.
 It’s similar to other popular delivery services like Uber Eats, GrubHub and Postmates.
 Due to COVID, Doordash and other delivery companies have made special concessions to their services, automatically defaulting to no-contact deliveries to improve safety standards for its customers and employees.

 Many rewards credit cards actually offer memberships to food delivery services.
 Select Chase cards get complimentary access to Doordash’s DashPass delivery service, which gets you free delivery on orders over $12 and reduced service fees.
 If you have the right American Express card, you may be eligible for a complimentary year-long subscription to Uber Eats’ Eats Pass.
-Eats Pass gives a 5% discount on all orders and free delivery on orders more than $15.
+Uber Eats Pass gives a 5% discount and free delivery on orders of $15 or more at eligible restaurants.
+You must enroll with the card by 12/31/21 and Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at the then-current monthly rate.

 Meal kits like Blue Apron